philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/Active Research/RFP-less indie consulting dynamics.md

 	- How did the consultant you hired price the project in question?
 	- How did you first become aware of the consultant you hired?
 	- Approximately how many other consultants or other solutions did you consider for the project in question?
+		- If you considered multiple consultants for this project, how did you first become aware of the alternative consultants?
 	- Why did you choose the consultant you did for this project?
 - Your name & email address